Choosing Simple Ways to Chase The Blues Away

 I enjoyed reconnecting with Whitney Houston through her music and videos.
 Feeling uplifted and inspired, I realized my energy returning.
 I got up, went to the kitchen, and started preparing to make from scratch a pot of chicken and spinach dumplings for dinner.

-After getting done with my dinner preparations, I went to the living room, sat back down on my couch, and started reading a chapter from my first novel, Silver: Currents of Change.
+After getting done with my dinner preparations, I went to the living room, sat back down on my couch, and started reading a chapter from my first novel, Silver Currents of Change.
 It started to rain, and I thought about how much I love rain.
 I finished the chapter, then I put my book down.
 Even though I was feeling better, something was still bothering me.

 That's when it hit me.
 What I'd been experiencing that morning was the blues.
 Even though I've gone through some very tough and challenging times over the past several years, it is still rare that I ever come down with a case of the blues.
-That's what I couldn't relate to--me, with the blues.
-My faith and trust in God is so strong, "down" feelings don't usually linger.
+That's what I couldn't relate to—me, with the blues.
+My faith and trust in God is so strong, "down" feelings don't usually linger with me.
 The thought of me experiencing a blue morning reminded me of the Book of Job, in the Bible.
 I thought about how Job's wife became so frustrated with all the bad things that were happening to them that she told Job he should "curse God and die."

 Job's wife had hit upon the ultimate goal of Satan.
 His job is to make you feel so discouraged that you’ll not only get a serious case of the blues and give up hope, you’ll stay down and depressed.
 It is his hope that you'll eventually take your own life, thereby snatching away from God the glory of winning your eternal soul.